Quick summary

-Need help in fixing the ‘Alternative page with proper canonical tag’ status on Google Search Console?
+Need help fixing alternate page with proper canonical tag?

 At Embarque, our expertise lies in unraveling digital intricacies, making us your ally for addressing common challenges in the digital landscape.
-In this article, we'll delve into resolving issues with Alternative pages, ensuring that your content doesn't merely exist online but stands out distinctly.
+In this article, we'll show you exactly how to fix alternate page with proper canonical tag, ensuring that your content doesn't merely exist online but stands out distinctly.

 Why listen to us?

 Facing challenges in Google Search Console with canonical tags is common for many businesses.
 At Embarque, we've directly tackled these issues.
 Our work with MentorCruise showcases our expertise.
 Despite having a strong platform, MentorCruise struggled with SEO, particularly in maximizing their reach through Google.
-We overhauled their SEO strategy, focusing on targeted keyword research and content optimization.
+We overhauled their SEO strategy, focusing on targeted keyword research, content optimization, and canonical tag management.
 This approach led to a staggering 1,600% annual revenue growth and over 2 million site visits per year.

 For a downloadable software program, we revamped their content and SEO approach, recovering 50% of their peak traffic and boosting their referring domains sixfold!

 By resolving SEO hurdles like canonical tag mismanagement, small businesses we've worked with have seen significant traffic and revenue boosts.
-Trust us to bring similar transformative results to your business through adept handling of Google Search Console's tools.
+Trust us to bring similar transformative results by showing how to fix alternate page with proper canonical tag in Google Search Console's tools.

-What does ‘Alternative page with proper canonical tag’ on Google Search Console mean?
+What does an alternate page with proper canonical tag mean?

-Why does the ‘Alternative page with proper canonical tag’ status on Google Search Console happen?
+Why does the ‘Alternate page with proper canonical tag’ status happen?

 Content variations

-Imagine you have a product page with alternative versions for various sizes.
+Imagine you have a product page with alternate versions for various sizes.
 The differences might seem minor, but without a clear indication, Google might grapple with determining the primary source.

 URL structure dilemmas